 One year later, on October 1, 2019, she was found guilty of murder.
 On October 2, she was sentenced to 10 years in prison.

 Botham Jean’s brother Brandt was allowed to give a victim-impact statement, and he addressed Amber Guyer directly.
+Asking to hug, and then embracing your brother’s murderer after forgiving her publicly.
+It’s totally antithetical to human nature, so how does that happen?

 The result was a beautiful Christian testimony—truly salt and light in a dark and twisted world.